dive2Pro/roam-search-plus/README.md

   - created time
 - supports "expressions in quotes" and case intensive
 - supports copy result as references
-- opens in main window or sidebar
+- open in main window or sidebar
 - record your queries and browsing history

 ## Usage